-Accreditation criteria Minimum requirements How this is assessed Senior staff appointed in a transparent way.
-Appointment of staff according to PS02 Statement on Credentialing and Defining the Scope of Clinical Practice in Anaesthesia with a properly convened committee, with job descriptions in accordance with PS57(A) Position statement on duties of specialist anaesthetists and positions advertised with information that the department is ANZCA-accredited.
+Accreditation criteria Minimum requirements How this is assessed Adequate administrative staff.
+HoDs, trainees, supervisors and director of medical services have administrative assistance as required.
 Self-assessment.
+Size of department.
+Adequate space for specialist staff.
+Anaesthetists are able to access space for performance of clinical support duties.
+Interviews with head of department, senior staff.
+Facilities inspection.
+Access to a suitable conference room for quality assurance, clinical review and educational activities.
 Interview with head of department.
+Facilities inspection.
+Ready access to appropriate computer facilities for specialists and trainees, including infrastructure for on-line completion of training portfolio system (including workplace-based assessments).
+Access to the training e-portfolio Interviews with head of department, supervisor of training, tutors and trainees.
+Facilities inspection.
+Standard 7 - Clinical governance Senior staff appointed in a transparent way.
+Appointment of staff according to PS02 Statement on Credentialing and Defining the Scope of Clinical Practice in Anaesthesia with a properly convened committee, with job descriptions in accordance with PS57(A) Position statement on duties of specialist anaesthetists and positions advertised with information that the department is ANZCA- accredited.
+Self-assessment.
+Interview with head of department.
 Trainees appointed using a transparent process as outlined for RGA posts in collaboration with their respective colleges.
-Trainee Selection (see the section 1.2 of the RGA handbook for training) Interviews with head of department, supervisor of training.
+Trainee Selection (see section 1.2 of the RGA handbook for training) Interviews with head of department, supervisor of training.
 Confirmation with regional/national committee representative.
 Ensure that trainees are adequately indemnified by the employer for their supervised practice on both public and private patients.
 Interviews with head of department, senior hospital management.

-The hospital has a policy on bullying and harassment that pertains to trainees and their supervisors.
-ANZCA - CP01(G) Policy on bullying, discrimination and harassment for fellows, trainees and specialist international medical graduates acting on behalf of the college RACGP - GP in Training Safety and Wellbeing Policy ACRRM - Wellbeing Interviews with head of department, senior hospital management.
+Accreditation criteria Minimum requirements How this is assessed The hospital has a policy on bullying and harassment that pertains to trainees and their supervisors.
+ANZCA - Policy on bullying, discrimination and harassment for fellows, trainees and specialist international medical graduates acting on behalf of the college RACGP - GP in Training Safety and Wellbeing Policy ACRRM - Wellbeing Interviews with head of department, senior hospital management.
 Interviews with Trainees Staff administering anaesthesia are suitably qualified.
 Credentialing and scope of practice defined for staff as per PS02(A) Position statement on credentialing and defining the scope of clinical practice in anaesthesia.
 Self-assessment.
 Interviews with head of department, senior hospital management.
 The organisation supports the health and wellbeing of its staff.
-As per PS49(G) Guideline on the health of specialists , specialist international medial graduates and trainees .
+As per PG49(G) Guideline on the health of specialists, specialist international medial graduates and trainees.
 The organisation has a policy to prevent bullying and harassment.
 Self-assessment.
 Interviews with head of department, senior hospital management.
-The hospital is aware and follows the DRGA Trainee support process.
+The hospital is aware and follows the RGA Trainee support process.
 As per the RGA Trainee Support: a practical guide for supervisors.
 Interviews with head of department, supervisors of training and trainees.
 The organisation is accredited.
 ACHS.
 Interviews with head of department, senior hospital management.
 The department has a quality assurance program.
-As per PS58(A) Guideline on quality assurance and quality improvement in anaesthesia.
+As per PG58(A) Guideline on quality assurance and quality improvement in anaesthesia.
 Quality assurance coordinator appointed.
 Trainees involved in quality assurance activities.
 Self-assessment.
 Interviews with head of department, senior staff, trainees.
 Feedback from trainees.